 Sharing the Writing Center with Students

 We encourage faculty to pass our flyers out to students or to include language regarding our services in their syllabi, to help students become aware of the all the services the Writing Center offers.
-Syllabus language regarding our services can be found here.
+Find syllabus language here.
 A video describing our services is also available for faculty to embed into Canvas course pages.